-Generally, you should not use this feature unless your existing OpenEdge application has duplicate filenames.
-Try to assign a unique name to each object in your application.
+Generally, you should not use this feature unless your existing OpenEdge application has duplicate filenames and the Allow Non-Unique system flag is set to No. Try to assign a unique name to each object in your application.

 Object name aliasing is only available for PCODE object types.
 It cannot be used with schema objects or DOC objects.